 c.
 Inside the alternative strategy fund.

-7.3 The lending of securities through the Custodian (or, where the Fund is invested in Pooled Funds, through the Pooled Funds’ custodian) is permitted, subject to applicable legislation.
+7.3 The lending of securities through the Custodian (or, where the Fund is invested in Pooled Funds, through the Pooled Funds’ custodian) is permitted, subject to applicable legislation and the approval of the Board.
 Revenue earned from securities lending shall be shared between the Custodian and the Fund in a manner consistent with current industry standards.

 8.1 The responsibility of exercising and directing voting rights acquired through investments shall normally be delegated to the Manager, who shall at all times act prudently and in the best interests of the Gift's beneficiaries.
 The Manager shall provide a copy of their voting rights policy to the Committee.